 2 cruise ships turned away by other ports head to Honolulu

-HONOLULU (AP) — Two cruise ships turned away by other ports are headed to Honolulu.
-There are no positive cases of coronavirus on either ship, state officials said.
+HONOLULU (AP) — Two cruise ships were headed to Honolulu after being turned away by other ports.
+There were no positive cases of coronavirus on either vessel, officials said.

-Holland America Line’s Maasdam cruise ship, which had its port call for Hilo, Hawaii canceled, will disembark in Honolulu Harbor, state officials said.
-The Maasdam, with 842 guests and 542 crew members, is scheduled to arrive in Honolulu Friday.
+The Maasdam, operated by Holland America Line, had its port call canceled in Hilo, Hawaii, and is set to disembark Friday in Honolulu Harbor, state officials said.
+It has 842 guests and 542 crew members.

-Norwegian Cruise Line said that one of its vessels that had been turned away by Fiji and New Zealand is expected to disembark in Honolulu on Sunday.
-The Norwegian Jewel, of about 2,000 passengers, refueled in American Samoa but was not allowed to disembark at the Port of Pago Pago.
+Norwegian Cruise Line said one of its vessels that was turned away by Fiji and New Zealand is expected to disembark in Honolulu on Sunday.
+The Norwegian Jewel, with about 2,000 passengers, refueled in American Samoa but was not allowed to disembark at the Port of Pago Pago.

-New measures to seal off borders to reduce the spread of the novel coronavirus have left cruise ships stranded in the Caribbean, South America and Europe, with local governments denying permission to disembark as more cases of infected passengers have come to light.
+New measures to seal borders to reduce the spread of the coronavirus have left some cruise ships stranded as local governments deny permission to disembark.

-Two vessels rerouted to Miami after they were turned away from their home port in Puerto Rico even with no reports of infections.
-Authorities in Argentina, Chile and Brazil placed smaller ships on quarantine after reports of positive coronavirus tests.
+Two vessels were rerouted to Miami after they were turned away from their home port in Puerto Rico, even with no reports of infections.
+Authorities in Argentina, Chile and Brazil placed ships on quarantine after reports of positive coronavirus tests.

-The Cruise Lines International Association said that about 40 ships with 90,000 passengers were at sea when President Donald Trump announced a travel ban last week that restricts the arrival of many foreigners in the U.S.
+The Cruise Lines International Association said about 40 ships with 90,000 passengers were at sea when President Donald Trump announced a ban last week that restricts travel by many foreigners to the U.S.

-News that the Maasdam was previously planned to arrive in Hilo on Hawaii's Big Island— after dozens of other ships canceled port calls for fear of spreading the coronavirus — sparked worry, with many calling for the ship to be redirected or even for civilian vessels to physically block the Maasdam’s entrance to the harbor, the Hawaii Tribune-Herald reported.
+News that the Maasdam previously planned to arrive in Hilo on Hawaii's Big Island — after dozens of other ships canceled port calls for fear of spreading coronavirus — sparked worry, with many calling for the ship to be redirected or even for civilian vessels to physically block the Maasdam’s entrance to the harbor, the Hawaii Tribune-Herald reported.

 Officials were still working on a plan for the ships' arrivals, said Tim Sakahara, spokesman for the Hawaii Department of Transportation.

-The department said in a statement officials are working to direct the Maasdam to Honolulu Harbor so that passengers will have various flight options out of Honolulu's Daniel K. Inouye International Airport.
+The department said officials were working to direct the Maasdam to Honolulu Harbor so passengers will have flight options out of Honolulu's Daniel K. Inouye International Airport.

 “Both ships will have been at sea longer than the 14-day incubation period,” Sakahara said.